Generalized Out-of-Distribution Detection: A Survey: Methodologies from Other Sub-tasks

+\keypoint{Classification-based Methods} AD and one-class ND are often formulated as unsupervised learning problems, but there are some supervised and semi-supervised methods as well.
 One-class classification (OCC) directly learns a decision boundary that corresponds to a desired density level set of the normal data distribution~\cite{occ02tax}.
-DeepSVDD~\cite{deepsvdd18icml} first introduced the classic OCC to the deep learning community, which maps normal/ID examples into a hypersphere so that the description of normality is bounded.
-Deviations from this description are then deemed to be anomalies.
-Later, some works try to extend the method through elastic regularization~\cite{panda21cvpr} or constructing an adapted description with multi-linear hyperplanes~\cite{gods19iccv}.
+DeepSVDD~\cite{deepsvdd18icml} introduced classic OCC to the deep learning community.
+PU learning~\cite{pusurvey08isip,pusurvey20ml,pusurvey19iisa,deepsad20iclr} is proposed for the semi-supervised AD setting where unlabeled data is available in addition to the normal data.
+Self-supervised learning methods use pretext tasks such as contrastive learning~\cite{csi20nips}, image transformation prediction~\cite{goad20iclr,transform18nips}, and future frame prediction~\cite{ssmtl21cvpr}, where anomalies are more likely to make mistakes on the designed task.

+One-class classification learns a decision boundary that corresponds to a desired density level set of the normal data distribution, which DeepSVDD~\cite{deepsvdd18icml} introduced to the deep learning community.
+PU learning~\cite{pusurvey08isip,pusurvey20ml,pusurvey19iisa,deepsad20iclr} is a popular method for the semi-supervised AD setting.
+Self-supervised learning methods use pretext tasks such as contrastive learning~\cite{csi20nips}, image transformation prediction~\cite{goad20iclr,transform18nips}, and future frame prediction~\cite{ssmtl21cvpr}, where anomalies are more likely to make mistakes on the designed task.